 - Cascabels, Pequin, and Arbol peppers are hot and pack a punch.

-In our recipe below, we call for two varieties: Ancho and Guajillo.
+In our enchilada sauce recipe below, we call for two varieties: Ancho and Guajillo.
 When the two are combined, the enchilada sauce tastes rich and savory with just a hint of spice.
 For a spicier sauce, add one or two hotter chilies like New Mexico or Cascabel.
 You can also make the sauce spicier by adding a pinch or more of cayenne pepper.

 It is up to you which chili peppers to use.
 We recommend including peppers from the sweet and fruity category.
 They add complexity and flavor (in our case, that is the ancho chili pepper).

-Crave-Worthy Homemade Enchilada Sauce
+Our Best Enchilada Sauce

 Inspired by authentic enchilada sauce, our recipe combines dried chilies, garlic, onion, and spices to make a rich, flavorful sauce that’s perfect for enchiladas.
 Many dried chilies will work in this sauce.
 We love the combination of guajillo and ancho chilies.
 Guajillo chilies have a natural smokiness and are moderately hot, while ancho chilies are mild and have a fruity, chocolate-like aroma.
 When combined, the enchilada sauce tastes rich and savory with just a hint of spice.
 For a spicier sauce, add one or two hotter chilies like New Mexico or Cascabel.
 You can also make the sauce spicier by adding a pinch or more of cayenne pepper.